back search

 Is eating pears safe during pregnancy?

-• The fiber in pears can also help to reduce your risk of constipation which is one of the most common concerns during pregnancy.
+Pears are a good source of fiber and the fiber in pears can help to reduce your risk of constipation, which is one of the most common concerns during pregnancy.

 Pears are a delicious and nutritious fruit, but there are a few things to consider when eating them during pregnancy.

-• Pears contain a compound called sorbitol, which can cause diarrhoea in some people.
-This can be a problem for pregnant women, who are already at risk for dehydration and diarrhoea.
+• Pears contain a compound called sorbitol, which can cause diarrhea in some people.
+This can be a problem for pregnant women, who are already at risk for dehydration and diarrhea.
 If you eat pears, be sure to drink plenty of water and other fluids to stay hydrated.

 • Another concern with eating pears during pregnancy is the risk of pesticide exposure.
 Pears are often sprayed with pesticides, so it's important to wash them thoroughly before eating.
 You can also buy organic pears to avoid this exposure.